 In the Groups - Details page, administrators can set the minimum site role for group users to apply during synchronization.

 This setting does not run synchronization; it sets the minimum site role to applied to the group every time synchronization runs.
-When you synchronize Active Directory groups, new users are added to the site with the minimum site role.
+When you synchronize external directory groups, new users are added to the site with the minimum site role.
 If a user already exists, the minimum site role will be applied if it gives the user more access in a site.
 If you don't set a minimum site role, new users are added as Unlicensed by default.

 Note: A user's site role can be promoted but never demoted based on the minimum site role setting.
 If a user already has the ability to publish, that ability will always be maintained.
 For more information on minimum site role, see Site roles and Active Directory import and synchronization.

 In a site, click Groups.